dmakvh/eureka/Getting-started-with-Eureka.md

 * JDK 1.6 or higher

-You have the following choices to get the Eureka client binaries
+You have the following choices to get the Eureka client binaries.
+Always try to get the latest release as tend to have more fixes.

 * You can download the Eureka Client binary by using this URL "http://search.maven.org/#search%7Cga%7C1%7Ceureka-client"